-A person injured in an accident with an overweight tractor trailer may file a negligence lawsuit against the person or entity responsible for the accident.
-To prevail in such a lawsuit, Georgia law requires plaintiffs to prove three elements:
+A person injured in an accident with an overweight or overloaded truck may file a negligence lawsuit against the person or entity responsible for the accident.
+To prevail in such a lawsuit, Georgia law requires plaintiffs and their attorneys to prove three elements:

 - The trucking company or other defendant owed a duty to the plaintiff;

 - The defendant breached that duty; and